cooperation-cleveland/coop-info/praxis.md

 ---
 layout: page
 title: Co-op Praxis
+description: Shaping a conciousness of how cooperatives and solidarity economy play into social movements, both historically and now.
 ---

 How do cooperatives relate to racial justice?
 What are good models for a liberation-focused praxis towards solidarity economy?